Milestone-Proposal:Thin Film Hall Elements

 Widespread Industrial and Societal Impact

 The success of Shibasaki’s thin-film Hall elements catalyzed the widespread use of brushless motors in a range of industries and supported the global expansion of consumer electronics.
-They became foundational components in devices that defined the late 20th century: VCRs, hard disk drives, CD-ROMs, and more.
+They became foundational components in devices that defined the late 20th century: VCRs, CD-ROMs, and more.
 Furthermore, the hybrid integration of these sensors with ICs led to the development of digital magnetic switches and current sensors, extending their impact into industrial power control and home appliances.
 This achievement not only solved a key technical bottleneck but also exemplified the successful fusion of materials science, semiconductor engineering, and magnetics.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.